dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 TThere are two main ways to develop with dbt: using the web-based IDE in dbt Cloud or using the command-line interface (CLI) in dbt Core.

-- **dbt Cloud IDE** -dbt Cloud is a Web-based application that allows you to develop dbt projects with the IDE, includes a purpose-built scheduler, and provides an easier way to share your dbt documentation with your team.
+- **dbt Cloud IDE** - dbt Cloud is a Web-based application that allows you to develop dbt projects with the IDE, includes a purpose-built scheduler, and provides an easier way to share your dbt documentation with your team.
 The IDE is a faster and more reliable way to deploy your dbt models, and provides a real-time editing and execution environment for your dbt project.

 - **dbt Core CLI** - The CLI uses [dbt Core](docs/introduction), an [open-source](https://github.com/dbt-labs/dbt) software that’s freely available.
 You can build your dbt project in a code editor, like Jetbrains or VSCode, and run dbt commands from the command line.